IBM's gargantuan Summit is the 'world's smartest' supercomputer. We'll soon see if it's the world's fastest

 But IBM's latest machine, called Summit, is a big step forward for those who need gargantuan computing power.
 Unveiled Friday at Oak Ridge National Laboratory in Tennessee, it's a top contender for fastest of the fast, a crown that will be bestowed later this month by organizers of the Top500 supercomputer list.
 For now, though, Big Blue stops a little short of calling it the world's fastest machine by that measurement.

 Instead, Summit is "the most powerful, smartest supercomputer in the world," said Dave Turek, vice president of high-performance computing and cognitive systems at IBM.
 It'll crunch through something like 200 quadrillion mathematical calculations each second, a speed called 200 petaflops.
-That's about 200 million times faster than a laptop today.
+That as fast as each of the planet's 7.6 billion people doing 26 million calculations per second on a hand calculator.

 The system and its twin at Lawrence Livermore National Laboratory in California were funded in 2014 as part of a $325 million Department of Energy program called Coral, but Summit took years to develop.
 Goosing supercomputer speeds has been tough this decade as increases in processor speed began tailing off.